allyracho/DS-Final-Project/README.md

 # DS-Final-Project
-Group project in which health insurance data was anonymized using Mondrian algorithm in Python.
+Final project for DS300 (Privacy and Security for Data Science).
+Group project in which health insurance data was anonymized using
+Mondrian algorithm in Python.
+Class taken in Fall 2020.